Where are Vancouver’s best parks and places for nature? The region has dozens of city, regional and provincial parks and beaches to choose from.

 - Central Park – a forested park in Burnaby that’s home to Swangard Stadium.

 - Deer Lake Park – a popular city park in Burnaby with walking trails around the lake.
-The park is also home to the Burnaby Village Museum, Burnaby Art Gallery and Shadbolt Centre for the Performing Arts.
+The park is home to the Burnaby Village Museum, Burnaby Art Gallery and Shadbolt Centre for the Performing Arts.

 City Parks in Maple Ridge